88-degrees/Book-of-Changes/appendix02s2.md

 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe that paragraph 3 is true indeed of three men; and not of three men only, but of many repetitions of thought or action.

-The same editors say on paragraph 5 that 'the blessing from above is explained, by many, of the oracles obtained through divining with the tortoise-shell; but that looking at the text on line 2 of the next hexagram, and that Tî (spoken of there) is the lord of all spirits, the term "above" here is most naturally explained of Heaven's mind, whose acceptance cannot be gainsaid by men or spirits.'
+The same editors say on paragraph 5 that 'the blessing from above is explained, by many, of the oracles obtained through divining with the tortoise-shell; but that looking at the text on line 2 of the next hexagram, and that [Dì](https://ctext.org/dictionary.pl?if=en&char=帝) (spoken of there) is the lord of all spirits, the term "above" here is most naturally explained of Heaven's mind, whose acceptance cannot be gainsaid by men or spirits.'

 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says on paragraph 6, though I do not see the relevancy [<sub>p.
 319</sub>](#p-319) of his remarks: -- 'Dwelling on high, and taking nothing from those below him, but on the contrary giving more to them, the superior man accomplishes his aim on a grand scale.
 The aim of the superior man is simply to be increasing what others have; -- that and nothing else.'